adarsh2012/Smart-farm-website/README.md

 **This github repo  only includes the front-end (Vue.js framework) of the application**

 A server less application, utilizing AWS lambda, IOT and RDS, which communicates with raspberry pi to monitor and control farm's environmental properties (such as temperature, humidity, etcetera) in real-time.
-Other features include: Streaming footage of the farm and notifying users if certain properties are above the recommended limit.
+Other features include: Streaming footage of the farm and notifying users if certain properties are above/below the recommended limit.

 ### Application architecture